 DIMENSION.
 See an explanatory article

 about schema design or the official guide for

 more details on designing the data schema.

 There are two main options how the writer can write data to tables — Full Load mode and Incremental Load mode.

 In the Incremental Load mode, the data are bulk inserted into the destination table and the table structure must match (including the data types).
 That means the structure of the target table will not be modified.
 If the target table doesn’t exist, it will be created.
-If a primary key is defined on the table, the data is upserted.
+If the table has a primary key, the data is upserted.
 If no primary key is defined, the data is inserted.

 In the Full Load mode, the table is completely overwritten including the table structure.
 The table is removed

-Additionally, you can specify a Primary key of the table, a simple column data filter, and a filter for incremental processing.
+Additionally, you can specify a primary key for the table, a simple column data filter, and a filter for incremental processing.